allaunthefox/DeDupeLab/README.md

 # Dedupelab

 Important!
-Dedupelab was written by a combination of LLMs and should not be used on production unless you are ok with possible issues.
+Dedupelab was written by a combination of LLMs and should not be used on production unless you accept what that implies.
 It works for me, might not work for you.
 Might delete everything.

 Dedupelab is a self-contained system for cataloging and deduplicating files.